Arpita-Karmakar21/networkwalks-B082-week3-password_cracking_project/README.md

 ## 🔐Security & Ethics:

-This project is intended strictly for education purposes only.
+This project is intended strictly for education purposes only.<br>
-This project is for ethical, secured and safe Cyber Security practices.
+This project is for ethical, secured and safe Cyber Security practices.<br>
-The files used at this, are all permitted and authorized making sure safe environment.
+The files used at this, are all permitted and authorized making sure safe environment.<br>

 ---